sofiamontieldev/insurance-calculator-exercise/README.md

 1. A person must have a `family`.
 2. A person must have `children`.
-3. The resulting coefficient equals to `max(100, childrenCount / threshold)`.
+3. The resulting coefficient equals to `min(100, childrenCount / childrenCountThreshold)`.
 4. `InsuranceCoefficient.MIN` must return if any of the conditions are not met.

 #### employmentDependentInsurance